 One artist that did appear onstage during the London finale but went relatively unnoticed was Yussef Islam, a.k.a.
 Cat Stevens.
 He had even written a song for the show, but due to time constraints didn't perform it.

-Even though several bands had reunited for the show, one band that was asked to but didn't was the Beatles.
-The surviving members of the band were asked to perform with Julian Lennon filling in for his father John, but they declined.
+Although several bands reunited for the event, one band that was asked to but didn't was The Beatles.
+The surviving members of the band were asked to perform with Julian Lennon filling in for his late father John Lennon, but they declined.

-During Paul McCartney's performance his mic went out.
-He said years later that, during the performance, he was thinking of changing the lyrics to his song "Let It Be" from "There will be an answer" to "There will be some feedback, Let it be"
+During Paul McCartney's performance his microphone went out.
+He said years later that, during the performance, he was thinking of changing the lyrics to his song "Let It Be" from "There will be an answer" to "There will be some feedback, Let it be".

 London and Philadelphia were the sites for the main concerts, but lots of other benefit concerts were happening all over the world the same day in places like Austria, Russia, Germany, Australia, Yugoslavia, Denmark, and Japan.

-The reformation of rock legends Led Zeppelin was expected by many to be the highlight of the Philadelphia concert but the band were under-rehearsed for their 17-minute, three-song set.
+The reformation of heavy rock legends Led Zeppelin for the first time since the death of their drummer, John Bonham, in 1980 was expected by many to be the highlight of the Philadelphia concert, but the band were under-rehearsed for their 17-minute, three-song set.
 Robert Plant's voice was not at its best, there were equipment problems and Jimmy Page's guitar was badly out of tune.
-Page subsequently described the performance as "pretty shambolic", and Plant has called it "a fucking atrocity".
+The two drummers, Phil Collins and Tony Thompson, had also not rehearsed nor played together before.
+Page subsequently described the performance as "pretty shambolic" and Plant has called it "a fucking atrocity".
 Zeppelin refused to let their performance be included when the DVD was released in 2004.
 However, the band members did decide to donate money to the charity.
+The band's guitarist Jimmy Page later blamed Phil Collins for the disappointing performance.
+He accused Collins of not knowing the songs he was playing and "bashing away cluelessly and grinning".
+Collins admitted in a subsequent interview that he nearly got up and walked off because the performance was going so badly, but he also said Page had made him a scapegoat for their performance.
+Collins landed the gig with Led Zeppelin because of his connection with Robert Plant, having played drums on his first two solo albums.

 As part of Geldof's insistence that it should be a one-off event, the TV companies responsible for the outside broadcasts in London and Philadelphia were under strict instructions to destroy all the recordings of the show.
 The BBC ignored this stipulation, kept its tapes and archived them but ABC dutifully destroyed its own material.
 This meant that when the Trust decided to release the concert on DVD, all the Wembley footage was available (including multi-tracked audio), but recordings of the Philadelphia sets had to be assembled from B-roll tapes, the BBC's own copies of the satellite-linked sections and material that had been archived by MTV.

-During the Boomtown Rats performance of the song "Rat Trap", Bob Geldoff accidentally yanked out the cord from his microphone and as a result the audience didn't hear him sing for a good portion of the performance.
+During The Boomtown Rats performance of the song "Rat Trap", Bob Geldof accidentally yanked out the cord from his microphone and as a result the audience didn't hear him sing for a good portion of the performance.
 This resulted in the song not being included in the DVD release.

-Big Country was on stage for the finale of the Wembley Stadium portion of the concert, but they did not perform by themselves on that day, as it was thought at the time that the band had broken up.
+Big Country were on stage for the finale of the Wembley Stadium portion of the concert, but they did not perform by themselves on that day, as it was thought at the time that the band had broken up.
 So when the band showed up on the day of the concert, people merely thought they had come to just show their support for the show.
+Fish from Marillion was also present on the day, although the band were not on the bill, and he was interviewed by the BBC during an interval between performances as well as joining the finale.
+He also later admitted that he was so awestruck by seeing David Bowie backstage that he couldn't even go up to him.

-Sting and Phil Collins performed two songs together at the concert after meeting and getting on well during the Band Aid recording in November 1984.
-Sting provided additional vocals for Collins' song "Long Long Way To Go", while Collins joined Sting for "Every Breath You Take".
+Sting and Phil Collins performed two songs together at the Wembley concert after meeting and getting on well during the Band Aid recording in November 1984.
+Sting provided additional vocals for Collins' song "Long Long Way To Go", while Collins joined Sting on backing vocals for "Every Breath You Take".
 They rehearsed their performance over the telephone.